-Please note that the income guidelines listed above are a guide to assist families on their potential eligibility but other factors such as assets reported on the FAFSA may decrease grant eligibility.
+The income maximums listed above are meant to be a guide to assist families on their potential eligibility for grants but other factors such as assets reported on the FAFSA may decrease eligibility.

 A reduction in the number of questions on the form:

-The FAFSA reduced the maximum number of questions from 108 to 39.
+The FAFSA has 39 questions.
 Since the FAFSA on the Web is dynamic, some students will not even be presented with all 39 questions.
 This streamlined format will simplify the application process and make it less daunting for students and their families.

 Federal tax information automatically populated: